 After check-in an airport assistance staff comes to escort me through security to the gate.
 More perks!!
 I get to skip the security line!
 Getting the airport early is often necessary because of long security lines.
 When you travel with me, this isn’t an issue.
 I often have to remind people that it’s OK if we don’t get to the airport 2 hours early because we get to skip all the lines!

 When it comes to security, the perks stop with line skipping.
 As I can’t walk through the metal detector, I am subject to a full body pat down.
 Recently, because of the increased security across the USA and Europe, this process is very thorough…and annoying.
 I get it…security is important, but I’m surprised they don’t have an alternative method.
-I try to avoid my resting bitch face, but it’s inevitable.
-A woman must explain, every time, where exactly she plans to touch me and that I could also have a private screening if requested- yes because being patted down in private is less awkward *eye roll*.
+I try to avoid looking too frustrated, but it’s inevitable.
 Interestingly, this process is not consistent in every country.
 Some security staff give me little more than a once look-over – you’d again find this in Asia.
 My most intriguing moment was in Oslo when I was patted down by a man.
-He asked if it was OK if he could do it or if I requested a woman.
+He asked if it was OK if he could do it or if I requested a female staff.
 I agreed that he was fine because he’s doing his job!
 He probably does this hundreds of times a day and how cool is it that gender doesn’t have to be a thing involved.

 Now comes the fun part.
 I often get to board the plane first, which is nice.
 Since planes have not evolved (like every other form of transport) I have to transfer to a skinny chair that takes me to my seat.
 I am able to transfer myself, but I know it must be very difficult for those who can’t.
 Again, because of safety I’m lucky enough to be strapped in, straight jacket style.
 The photo with the woman pulling the chair was taken in 2008 – the other photo in 2017.
 So…10 years later and they still have the same process.
 I guess you could say my look of annoyance has stayed the same.
 My wheelchair is then taken under the plane with other baggage.